 Most of Yieldstreet’s offerings are for individual offerings.
-Many require a minimum $10,000 investment with $5,000 subsequent increments.
-Still, this minimum is competitive with most platforms that are exclusively for accredited investors.
+Many require a minimum $10,000 investment with $5,000 subsequent increments with their Short Term Notes only having $1,000.
+This minimum is competitive with most platforms that are exclusively for accredited investors.

 You can also invest in Yieldstreet funds with $5,000 to pre-fund upcoming Yieldstreet offerings.
 Then, once other investors fund the offering, you get your money back plus interest earnings.